-A Natural Alternative for Thinning Hair
+A Natural Alternative to Support Thicker Looking Hair

-But chemical treatments aren't for everyone.
+But harsh treatments aren't for everyone.
 In that case, consider GRO Hair Serum, a natural plant-powered alternative, which has been clinically proven to increase the appearance of hair density by up to 52% and reduce signs of shedding by up to 76%.
 This vegan serum is free of hormones and toxins, and you can see results in as little as 90 days with consistent, daily use.

 Potential Side Effects of Minoxidil